Consumer product compliance: Understanding obligations

 One route is to engage the services a third-party testing organisation.
 Companies are entitled to rely on the expertise of an accredited third party, which can test products within the scope of the specified accreditation body.

 In addition, it is always recommended to get external advice on what the legal requirements are in terms of selling products, particularly when blending engineering specifications and safety testing throughout the supply chain.
 The key is to make sure the product being sold meets the requirements, but the challenge often comes in identifying what those requirements are.

 Also check your contractual position.
 It is vitally important that contracts are very clear and specifically address the legal risks – whether a distributor is relying on the manufacturer, or whether you are the manufacturer setting out your own obligations and those of your distributor(s).

 Regulation 29 GPSR provides a defence to all offences under the Regulations where it can be shown that all reasonable steps were taken and all due diligence exercised to avoid committing an offence.
 This defence is only available to defendants where the commission of the offence was due to the failing of another or by relying on information provided by another.

 However, in order to be able to avail themselves of this defence a defendant either must obtain leave of the court or serve a notice on the prosecution identifying the person who is at fault.

 Furthermore, in order to be able to rely on the defence of ‘information given by another’ the defendant has to show that it was reasonable in the circumstances to have relied on that information.
 In particular, this regards the steps which the person took (and those steps which might reasonably have been taken) for the purpose of verifying the information and whether there was any reason to disbelieve the information.

 The importance of documenting your due diligence processes and recording your product inspections (whether internal or through an external body) cannot be understated.
 Failure to do so could lead to severe consequences.

-If you would like further information on compliance obligations, please contact Andrew.
+If you would like further information on compliance obligations, please visit or Regulatory and Compliance page.